A VERY BLACKWELL CHRISTMAS

 “Seriously?”
 Jennifer said as she sipped her martini.
 “Rat poisoning, Barbara?
 Really?”

-“Or worse, because she hates some of us that much…”
+“Or worse, because time doesn’t heal all wounds, my dear.
+That woman hates some of us that much.”

 “I don’t think she hates me or Alex,” she said.